Nebraska storm raises question: Are tornadoes, derechos now part of winter weather?

 For a variety of reasons, the damage in Nebraska wasn't as bad as it could have been, nor was it as bad as the destruction in Kansas and Iowa.

-Three people died in dust storm-related crashes in Kansas, and a fourth died in Iowa when a semitrailer overturned.
+Three people died in dust storm-related crashes in Kansas, and a fourth died in eastern Iowa when a semitrailer overturned.
 (A fifth person died in Minnesota when a tree fell on him.)

 Additionally, fast-moving wildfires in Kansas incinerated homes, outbuildings, cattle and horses and left at least three people hospitalized.
 Gov. Laura Kelly deployed the National Guard and declared an emergency.
 Moritz, the weather service meteorologist, said Kansas had stronger winds and lacked even the brief rain that helped keep down dust in Nebraska.